 What is a Git Repository?

 A Git repository is a powerful tool that tracks and saves the history of all changes made to the files in a project.
 The data is saved in a directory called .git, which is also known as the repository folder.
 This makes it easy to track progress and revert back to earlier versions of a file.

 There are two types of repositories based on how they’re used on a server.
 Those are:

 Bare Repositories: If you want to share the changes that you have made with other developers, you can use a repository.
 However, remember that you are not allowed to modify someone else’s repository or create a new version of it based on your own modifications.

-Non-bare Repositories: Non-bare repositories are user-friendly as they allow the user to create new modifications of files and also create new versions for the repositories.
-If any parameter is not specified during the clone operation, the cloning process by default creates a non-bare repository.
+Non-bare Repositories: Non-bare repositories are user-friendly as they allow the user to modify files and create new versions for the repositories.
+If any parameter is not specified during the clone operation, the cloning process creates a non-bare repository by default.

 We can create the Repository in two ways: